Techtonica/curriculum/project-example/week-9/eventonica/eventonica-postgres.md

 - Add code for delete users.

-- Implement all the features listed in [Eventonica README](./README.md#project-requirements).
+- Implement the features listed in [Eventonica README](./README.md#project-requirements).

-### Additional Requirements After the Basics are Working
+### Additional Goals After the Basics are Working

 1. Create a `user_events` table in your database with two columns: `user_id` and `event_id`.
 Use this table to store which events have been saved for each user, replacing whichever method you used before.
 When creating the table,